Money in the Bank (2020): Production

-The event was originally scheduled to take place at Royal Farms Arena in Baltimore, Maryland, but due to the COVID-19 pandemic, it was relocated.
-Most of the event's matches were held at the WWE Performance Center in Orlando, Florida.
-However, the Men’s and Women’s Money in the Bank ladder matches were held at Titan Towers, WWE’s former corporate headquarters, in Stamford, Connecticut.
+The 11th annual Money in the Bank event was originally scheduled to take place at Royal Farms Arena in Baltimore, Maryland, but due to the COVID-19 pandemic, it was relocated.
+Most of the event's matches were held live at the WWE Performance Center in Orlando, Florida.
+However, the Men's and Women's Money in the Bank ladder matches were held at WWE's corporate headquarters at the time, Titan Towers in Stamford, Connecticut.

 Background

 Money in the Bank is an annual professional wrestling event produced by WWE since 2010, generally held between May and July.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship of their choosing at any time within the next year.

-The 2020 event featured wrestlers from the Raw and SmackDown brand divisions; male wrestlers competed for a contract to grant them a match for either Raw's WWE Championship or SmackDown's Universal Championship, while female wrestlers competed for a Raw Women's Championship or SmackDown Women's Championship match contract—though the day after the event, it was revealed that the women's match was actually for the Raw Women's Championship instead of a title match contract due to the unexpected circumstances that forced the then-Raw Women's Champion to go on hiatus.
-The 2020 event was the 11th Money in the Bank.
-The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network.
+Announced on March 2, 2020, the 11th Money in the Bank event featured wrestlers from the Raw and SmackDown brand divisions; male wrestlers competed for a contract to grant them a match for either Raw's WWE Championship or SmackDown's Universal Championship, while female wrestlers competed for a Raw Women's Championship or SmackDown Women's Championship match contract—though the day after the event, it was revealed that the women's match was actually for the Raw Women's Championship instead of a title match contract due to the unexpected circumstances that forced the then-Raw Women's Champion to go on hiatus.